CalebClauson/text-rpg/README.md

 - game logic
 - state management
-- event driven programming
+- event-driven programming
 - GUI design with Tkinter
-- JSON based data handling
+- JSON-based data handling
 - debugging across multiple files
 - separating interface code from gameplay logic
+- refactoring as a project grows

-A major goal has been learning how to organize a project so it stays readable as more systems are added.
+A major goal has been learning how to organize a project so it stays readable and maintainable as more systems are added.

 ## Current Features

-## GUI Based Game Flow
+### GUI-Based Game Flow

-The game uses a Tkinter interface instead of the console, allowing the player to navigate the game through menus, buttons, and different game states.
+The game uses a Tkinter interface instead of the console, allowing the player to move through the game using menus, buttons, and different game states.

 Current GUI flow includes: